watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 In addition to the parameters listed [here](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject), it supports the following options:

 #### serviceDesk
-_requires web chat version 3.4.0 or above_
 ```
 serviceDesk: {
   availabilityTimeoutSeconds: 30,
 }
 ```

 - `availabilityTimeoutSeconds`: The timeout value in seconds to use when determining agent availability.
-When connect_to_agent response is received, the system will ask the service desk if any agents are available.
-If no response is received within the timeout window, the system will return
-"false" to indicate no agents are available.
+When a connect_to_agent response is received, the system will ask the service desk if any agents are available.
+If no response is received within the timeout window, the system will return "false" to indicate no agents are available.
+The default in web chat is 5 seconds.

 ## Prerequisites